 Students graduate from the program with the following certificates:

 • Teaching certificate to teach geography in high schools

 • Informal education certificate with a specialization in work with youth in the community or youth at risk.

 • Certificate from the Institute for Democratic Education

 • Counselor certificate from Keren Karev, the Karev Program for Educational Involvement

-Paths was developed as an experimental program of the Ministry of Education and is recognized as one of the flagship programs of teacher training in the south of Israel.
+Paths were developed as an experimental program of the Ministry of Education and are recognized as one of the flagship programs of teacher training in the south of Israel.
 It attracts young people from different sectors of society and residents of southern Israel, Jews and Arabs alike.
 They learn side by side through dialogue and cooperation.

 The Academic Khan